 All different industries – all eventual failures.
 Do they have anything in common?
 One could say that they were ineffective at foreseeing and adapting to major changes.
 They were, like many participants in our change management simulation, caught off guard.

 Maybe not all of these big change management failures could have been averted.
 But had they been better at foreseeing and adapting to change, we might have enjoyed a Borders website for specialty books; or a smaller, more fuel-efficient version of the Hummer; or a more user-friendly source for videos; or the kind of quality camera Kodak was famous for now in digital format.

-To learn more about avoiding big change management failures, download How to Become More Agile
+To learn more about avoiding big change management failures, download How to Become a More Change Agile Organization

 Get key strategy, culture, and talent tools from industry experts that work